 I can carry that right out your back door.

 You may want to invest in a wall safe, which I rarely attempt to open.
 Or, rent a lock box at your bank.

 #8 Be Wary of Posting on Social Sites When on Vacation

-It’s quite likely that I’m a friend of a friend of yours in the interwebs.
-And though them, I may discover you’re away for the week in Puerto Vallarta, having the time of your life.
-And I’ll have the time of my iife ransacking your place.
+It's quite likely that I'm a friend of a friend of yours in the interwebs.
+And through them, I may discover you're away for the week in Puerto Vallarta, having the time of your life.
+And I'll have the time of my life ransacking your place.

-If only you had known that posting comments and photos of your trip on social networks is fine — but do that after you return so you won’t broadcast your absence.
+If only you had known that posting comments and photos of your trip on social networks is fine -- as long as you do that after you return, so you won't broadcast your absence.